 Our website gets a lot of visitors through search engines.
 Our readers are people who either want an ex back or want to figure out how to deal with a breakup.
 A lot of our readers also subscribe to our emails for additional information.

 We conducted a survey of our readers and subscribers after almost a year of their breakup.
 The survey was taken by 3512 participants.
-We analyzed the results and found some very interesting data about breakups, reconciliation, moving on from the breakup and obsessing over an ex.
+We analyzed the results and the data gave us some very interesting statistics about breakups, reconciliation, moving on from the breakup and obsessing over an ex.

 Before we get into the results, here is a little bit about the participants of the survey.